 Common Problems with Elimination

 Diarrhea and constipation are some of the most common health concerns that affect digestion.
 Constipation is a condition where the feces are hardened because of excess water removal in the colon.
-In contrast, if not enough water is removed from the feces, it results in diarrhea.
+In contrast, if enough water is not removed from the feces, it results in diarrhea.
 Many bacteria, including the ones that cause cholera, affect the proteins involved in water reabsorption in the colon and result in excessive diarrhea.

 Emesis, or vomiting, is elimination of food by forceful expulsion through the mouth.
 It is often in response to an irritant that affects the digestive tract, including but not limited to viruses, bacteria, emotions, sights, and food poisoning.
 This forceful expulsion of the food is due to the strong contractions produced by the stomach muscles.
 The process of emesis is regulated by the medulla.

 Digestion begins with ingestion, where the food is taken in the mouth.
 Digestion and absorption take place in a series of steps with special enzymes playing important roles in digesting carbohydrates, proteins, and lipids.
 Elimination describes removal of undigested food contents and waste products from the body.
 While most absorption occurs in the small intestines, the large intestine is responsible for the final removal of water that remains after the absorptive process of the small intestines.
 The cells that line the large intestine absorb some vitamins as well as any leftover salts and water.
 The large intestine (colon) is also where feces is formed.